Quick Summary

 Regardless of how you fund the trust, remember that you’ll need to file IRS Form 3250 to report your funding.
 If you file late or not at all, the IRS can subject you to heavy penalties.

-Another risk is that by putting assets into a trust, you no longer legally own them.
+Transfer of Legal Ownership: By putting assets into a trust, you no longer legally own them.
 You may feel uncomfortable allowing someone else to manage your assets for you, which is why you should work with a highly reputable attorney who has personal relationships with the offshore trust companies.